alesegdia/gbjam-asroth/README.md

 **B** | Buy items (at shopkeepers)
 **T** | Use portal (if able)

-## Game guide
+# Game guide

 In order to pass through the game stages, you have to get **crosses** to be able to travel through dimensions.
 These can be obtained from **demons** and **summoners**.
-The game is hard for starters, but if you manage your way to get some better weapons, you can pass through it relatively easy.
 When you have enough crosses, you can go to the next level by using the portal near the place where you spawn.
 You can know how many more crosses you need to be able to travel there.

+The game is hard for starters, but if you manage your way to get some better weapons, you can pass through it relatively easy.

 The first weapon you should get is the **sinegun** for 3 coins.
 With this weapon, you can kill ground enemies easily by standing in a platform away from them, because of the wave pattern of this gun.
 It's not too much powerfull, but it has trespassing.